By Ashley Carr

 3. Accidents and Damaged Office Property

 It happens.
 Accidents and even chewing are a part of the packaged deal that comes with owning a pet and working in a pet-friendly environment.
-For this particular issues, I can’t stress the importance of personal accountability enough.
+For these particular issues, I can’t stress the importance of personal accountability enough.
 Take responsibility for any issue that may arise and handle it accordingly.
 Try your best to never put a co-worker in an uncomfortable situation and clean up after yourself and your sweet pup.
-If property is damaged beyond repair, do your best to replace the damage and avoid the issue in the future.
+If the property is damaged beyond repair, do your best to replace the damage and avoid the issue in the future.

 “No, I did not eat the report.
 I don’t know what you’re talking about”- Beaufort

-Even with distraction and the occasional accident having a pet-friendly work place has changed my perspective on what it means to come to work today.
-I genuinely see how it has positively affected my co-workers and our relationship with each other and I can’t rave enough about how much I enjoy working in a relaxed and team oriented workspace.
+Even with distraction and the occasional accident having a pet-friendly workplace has changed my perspective on what it means to come to work today.
+I genuinely see how it has positively affected my co-workers and our relationship with each other and I can’t rave enough about how much I enjoy working in a relaxed and team-oriented workspace.